DVDAGames/edx-cs50-breakout/README.md

 To make this appear as expected, the `Paddle:renderParticles()` method needs to be called in the `ServeState:render()` method, after the `self.paddle:render()` call to make sure the particles render on top of the paddle.

+## Locked Bricks

+Adding locked bricks in a way that feels fair was an interesting challenge.
+Ultimately I settled on a random system that increases in likelihood as the player progresses and also allows for more locked bricks as the player progresses.

 ## Issues with the Current Implementation

 ![janky phsyics](./assets/breakout-janky.gif)